thuyannhu/docker-quest/Readme.md

-# commande à lancer : npm run dev
+# To start the app in dev mode : docker compose -f docker-compose.dev.yml up --build